Country reports

 Luxembourg

-Prof. Dr. Katalin Ligeti; Panayiotis Constantinides
+Katalin Ligeti; Panayiotis Constantinides

 This Country Report (Report) aims to evaluate the solutions adopted by Luxembourg judicial authorities when implementing FD 2002/584 at both issuing and executing proceedings.
 To prepare this Report, we analyzed Luxembourg case law, and carried out interviews with relevant stakeholders in order to gain a concrete understanding of how the EAW instrument is implemented in Luxembourg.
 Specifically, we interviewed two Deputy Chief Public Prosecutors from the Public Prosecutor’s Office, the Director of investigating judges in the District Court of Diekirch, an investigating judge, a district Public Prosecutor, and a defence lawyer…